awmckinley/config/modules/platform.dagger/README.md

 # Dagger

-> [!ABSTRACT] Blurb
-> Write your pipelines in Go, Typescript or Python.
+Write your pipelines in Go, Typescript or Python.